The fractal geometry of opinion formation

-This last result, together with the fact that $\lim_t \rho_t = \rho_\infty$, guaranteed by Theorem \ref{thm:Y}, establishes mathematically the anticipated opinion fragmentation phenomenon of the mean-field model: if the agents' tendency to move toward the extreme political standpoints $\pm 1$ is sufficiently strong---in other words, if $\mu_+ + \mu_- > 1$---then the distribution of opinions becomes more and more fragmented over time.
-In the stationary regime, agents’ opinions concentrate on the fractal set $\supp(\rho_\infty)$ with zero Lebesgue measure.
-In light of the content of Theorem \ref{thm:hausdorff}, the following corollary is immediate, which provides us a necessary condition in order to ensure that $\supp(\rho_\infty)$ has a non-zero Lebesgue measure.
+Since $\lim_t \rho_t = \rho_\infty$, guaranteed by Theorem \ref{thm:Y}, point \ref{thm:GBC:Hausdorff} of Theorem \ref{thm:GBC} establishes mathematically the anticipated opinion fragmentation phenomenon of the mean-field model: if the agents' tendency to move toward the extreme political standpoints $\pm 1$ is sufficiently strong---in other words, if $\lambda + \mu > 1$---then the distribution of opinions becomes more and more fragmented over time.
+In the stationary regime, agents’ opinions concentrate on the fractal set $\supp(\rho_\infty)$ with Hausdorff dimension $D \in (0,1)$ which is the unique solution of the equation